School excursion

 Objectives

-• Observe a highly diverse rainforest ecosystem, its geographical location and extent, altitude and the effects on it of biophysical interactions, human impacts and contemporary management practices.
+• Observe a highly diverse rainforest ecosystem, its geographical location and extent, altitude and biophysical interactions

-• Question a representative of the management authority about the global significance of the site, possible future impacts, and strategies for managing these.
+• Understand the global significance of the site, possible future impacts, and strategies for managing these

 Excursion details